Solar Panels and Roof

 North-facing | Low | Generally not recommended in Arizona’s climate |

 Roof pitch for solar panels also affects your system performance significantly.
 Thus, the ideal slope ranges from 15 to 40 degrees for Arizona installations.
 Furthermore, flat roofs require tilt racking systems for solar roof panels to optimize energy capture.
-However, these add $500 to $1,500 to your installation costs.

 A Peoria homeowner installing solar roof panels had a completely flat commercial-style roof.
 Therefore, we installed tilt racks at 20-degree angles.
-Their system now produces 18% more energy than a flat installation.
+Their system now produces 18% more energy than a flat installation. |

 Roof Material Compatibility

 Most Arizona homes feature composition shingles for affordability and reliability in solar roofing applications.
+However, the material beneath your panels directly affects how long both your roof and solar system remain leak-free and structurally sound.

 Metal Roofs: